plugdata-team/plugdata/README.md

 - Full support for editing Pd patches (including all GUI objects, undo/redo, copy/paste, saving, loading, console)
 - GUI where locking is optional, all components have headers.
 There is a option to set it to headerless mode to make old existing patches look better.
 - Automatic object name completion
+- Experimental support for Pd's drawing functions (drawpolygon, filledcurve etc.)

 Known issues:
 - There may still be some bugs
 - No VU meter
-- No drawing functions (like the "drawpolygon" objects)
 - Incorrect MIDI output

 Future plans: